visual-framework/vf-wp/README.md

-# Visual Framework 2.0 WordPress theme
+# VF 2.0 WordPress Themes and Plugins

-This theme integrates with the VF 2.0.
-It is currently heavily tied to the brand-specific "VF 2.0 for the EMBL Design Language".
-There are additional external wordpress plugin dependencies (see below).
+This collection of themes and plugins integrate with the [Visual Framework](https://stable.visual-framework.dev/).
+They are currently heavily tied to the brand-specific "VF 2.0 for the EMBL Design Language".
+Additional WordPress plugin dependencies are kept in an external repository (see below).

 ## Documentation